HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-3 Receiver, Transmitter, Transceiver.md

 #### What is a Receiver?

 Alright, radio rookies, let's break down the building blocks of ham radio communication.
 First up, the receiver.
 Think of this as your radio's ears.
 It picks up those invisible waves floating through the air and turns them into something you can hear.
-A good receiver is like a skilled eavesdropper at a party—it can pick out the conversation you want to hear, even when there's a lot of noise around.
+A good receiver is like a skilled eavesdropper at a party — it can pick out the conversation you want to hear, even when there's a lot of noise around.

 > **Key Information:** A receiver's *sensitivity* is its ability to detect the presence of a signal, while its *selectivity* is its ability to discriminate between multiple signals.